alliedvision/meta-alliedvision-tegra/README.md

 ## Reporting issues

-Please use the github issues section of meta-alliedvision-tegra for reporting build or runtime issue.
+Please use the Github issues section of meta-alliedvision for reporting build or runtime issue.
 When reporting an issue please include following information about your environment:
 - Camera model and firmware version
 - Host hardware information (SoC, Carrier)

-Alternatively you can you write an email to the Allied Vision support: support@alliedvision.com
+Alternatively you can contact the [Allied Vision Support](https://www.alliedvision.com/en/about-us/contact-us/technical-support-repair-/-rma/).

 ## Contributing